Miltonly/Streets/Giddings Crescent

 Which schools serve Giddings Crescent?

-Public elementary students attend Sam Sherratt Public School on the crescent itself; Catholic elementary draws to St. Scholastica or Our Lady of Fatima.
+Public elementary draws to Sam Sherratt Public School, walkable from most of the crescent; Catholic elementary is St. Scholastica or Our Lady of Fatima, both a five-minute drive.
 Secondary catchment is Craig Kielburger Secondary School for public and Bishop P.F.
 Reding for Catholic.

 How far is Giddings Crescent from Toronto?